Star Awards 2021: Consecutive and records in award categories, first in Top 10

-Impact of the COVID–19 pandemic
+Impact of the COVID-19 pandemic

 The COVID-19 pandemic saw postponements in television production and Mediacorp had since suspended studio audience starting 7 February.
 The ceremony was first announced to be held on 26 April 2020, but in an announcement on 19 February 2020, the ceremony was delayed to the second half of the year, and that the original date falls on the period of "Circuit Breaker" (between 7 April and 1 June).
 On 7 August, Mediacorp announced that the ceremony will not be held in the 2020 year and delaying it to 18 April 2021, and the eligibility periods for the television series would be extended through 31 December 2020.
 Despite having options on conducting ceremonies virtually, Mediacorp chose to combine both the 2020 and 2021 ceremonies into a single ceremony as a 'bigger celebration', adding that the decision was to "continue to place the health and safety of our artistes, crew and guests as a top priority."
 This postponement resulted in 2020 being the second calendar year to not host a ceremony, after 2008 (which was postponed due to the revision of eligibility criteria).

 On 6 April 2021, the show confirmed that the ceremony will take place at Changi Airport Terminal 4 and Jewel Changi Airport, and additional changes are made such as walking on a tarmac against the backdrop of a Singapore Airlines Airbus A350-900 replacing the traditional red carpet.
 Overseas guests are still featured but they are broadcast by teleconferencing from either Hong Kong or Taiwan due to the travel restrictions, which was also seen in several other award ceremonies globally.
-The ceremony will also be conducted closed-doors, a first in Star Awards history without a live audience.
+The ceremony would also be conducted closed-doors, a first in Star Awards history without a live audience.
 Additionally, during the ceremony, there are no handover of awards (similar to the 2007's Award (25th Drama Anniversary)), as the award is collected by the recipient itself.
+Furthermore, hosts and along with the ceremony procedures were separated across different parts of Terminal 4 to maintain social distancing.
+For example, the Backstage were hosted by Dennis Chew, Jeremy Chan, Juin Teh and Hazelle Teo in Changi Terminal 4, Heritage Zone, while the Walk of Fame was held at the main entrance of Terminal 4 and were co-hosted by Lee Teng, Vivian Lai, Desmond Ng.
+During the ceremony, Guo Liang and Quan Yifeng were stationed at the Rain Vortex inside Jewel, while Cavin Soh, Lee, Lai and Chew were stationed at different parts of Terminal 4.